 Then a man came wanting to buy some land from Sak.
 Others warned Sak not to get involved due to this man’s poor reputation, but for reasons unknown to us Sak didn’t listen.
-The buyer told him, “Please meet me in the capitol city.
+The buyer told him, “Please meet me in the capital city.
 There I will pay you the money.”
-So Sak, his wife and their youngest son traveled down to the capitol city.
+So Sak, his wife and their youngest son traveled down to the capital city.
 They first attended a Christian camp nearby and then returned to finish the transaction with this man.
 That was July 2, 2004.
 They have not been seen or heard of since.

 Where is Sak?
 Some fear he is dead.
 The man who was involved has been arrested and put in jail for drug dealing, so there is no way to interview him.
 Others have made valiant attempts to locate where he is.
 We believe he is alive and being held against his will.